Gamers-Blended/junes-be/README.md

 # Junes Online Video Game Store

-Back End service for Junes dummy online video game store.
+Back End service for Junes prototype online video game store.

 This is a dummy online website that sells video games.